 If you work at a regulated company, then there is a fair chance that you have heard of the term computer system validation (CSV).
 The issue is that a “computer system” is technically the hardware and software of a platform system.
 Around that you need to add application software, ancillary equipment, people and procedures to form a “computerised system”.
-This computerised system then runs within a company’s operating infrastructure (or on in the cloud if run within a cloud-hosted service environment).
+This computerised system then runs within a company’s operating infrastructure (or on a hosted cloud if run within a cloud-hosted service environment).

 Each of these elements within the computerised system need to be either validated or qualified.

 Validation is providing evidence-based proof that a process will consistently produce a result meeting its predetermined specifications and quality attributes.

 Qualification is proving that some physical entity is fit for its intended use as defined in a set of requirements.

 Total automated solutions usually comprise of several distinct validation and qualification exercises that come together in a final performance qualification (PQ) or user acceptance test.